 “Your acting coach / teacher can’t come to set to hold your hand.
 Their goal should be to make themselves expendable.”
 John B. Lowe

-I’ve been a professional actor for over 30 years and I’ve been teaching and coaching actors for more than 25.
-Here are some thoughts about acting and acting classes.
+I’ve been a professional actor for over 35 years and I’ve been teaching and coaching actors for almost as long.
+Here are some of my thoughts about acting and acting classes.

 ACTING IS COLLABORATIVE